nikgraf/awesome-react-360/README.md

 * [React VR Hello World](https://github.com/nikgraf/webvr-experiments/blob/master/README.md) - How to build a forest with React VR.
 * [Getting started with React VR](https://www.pluralsight.com/guides/front-end-javascript/getting-started-with-react-vr) - How to build an interactive view of Earth.
 * [How to Make React VR Apps](https://dzone.com/articles/how-to-make-react-vr-apps) - How to build a Tour with Panos
+* [Building a Full-Sphere 3D Image Gallery with React VR](https://www.sitepoint.com/building-a-full-sphere-3d-image-gallery-with-react-vr/) - How to build an interactive Gallery

 ## License